22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: No

-Beautiful and oversized peony blossoms brighten up garden beds in mid spring.
-Peonies come in an overwhelming variety of color and shapes.
-Though their blooms only last for 7-10 days, these gorgeous flowers are coveted worldwide.
+Peony blossoms brighten up garden beds in mid-spring.
+These popular blooms come in an overwhelming variety of color and shapes.
+Though their flowers only last for 7-10 days, these gorgeous flowers are coveted worldwide.

 Peonies make an excellent cutting flower.
 Learn how to harvest them at the right time for beautiful bouquets.